cs31415/cs31415.github.io/writings/nyc-diary.md

 At the terminal, go through security which is slow.
 There is a family with 3 kids ahead of us who are very disorganized.
 The dad seems to be a desi.
 Kamini gets annoyed and says in Tamil that they should not get a big stroller at which the guy turns back with an understanding look.
 He might be a Tamilian.
 Oops.

 A moderately long walk to gate 1.
 It is 11:45.
 Flight is at 3:30.
 We walk back in search of lunch.
-Find a Villa Pizza place manned by desis.
+Find a Villa Pizza place manned by *desis*.
 Get a cheese pizza and a penne pasta and share it.
 It is fairly Ok.
 KitKat for dessert.
 Back to gate.

 Flight taxis for a long time before take off.
 Mild bumps occasionally.
 They serve the same cheese and crackers box as on the flight to NYC which we stow away for later use.